 Transcript search (ALP.6)

 Because the hub holds the authoritative, decryptable transcript, semantic search over old workgroup history is a hub-local capability, not a protocol extension.
-The index_workgroups / workgroup_search tools decrypt the hub's own transcript (through the existing key-history-aware decrypt path), embed it locally, and store a derived index in the profile's rag/store.sqlite — the same fastembed + sqlite-vec layer as workspace RAG and session recall.
+The index_workgroups / workgroup_search tools decrypt the hub's own transcript (through the existing key-history-aware decrypt path), embed it locally, and store a derived index in the profile's knowledge.sqlite, the same fastembed + sqlite-vec layer as workspace knowledge and session recall.
 This stays inside the ALP trust model: a profile only ever indexes workgroups it hubs, there is no cross-peer or federated search, and removing a workgroup purges its index.
 No new ALP verbs, no change to the wire or the ciphertext-only on-disk format.

 Hub availability